|

 validated the shorter questionnaire.

-and then draw the hands to indicate a particular
+marking the hours and then draw the hands to indicate a

 time (e.g. 10 minutes to 2).
 Standardised methods